mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 ### Variable Replication
 When Replication is enabled on an AActor, its variables may be replicated.
+The Replication of variables is done in certain intervals of time, if we want to replicate information as soon as possible, we must use an RPC.

 To do so in Blueprint, select the variable and set the flag *Replicated* to true.

 In C++, the replication is done using the [[UE4 Macros|UPROPERTY]] *Replicated*.
 And implementing in the cpp file the method *GetLifeTimeReplicatedProps*.